ncrispino/old_website_from_scratch/_posts/2021-07-03-Presidential-Candidates-In-Congress.md

 *\*\*\* "Democrats" does not include Sanders*

-### Statistical Analysis
-Look at the statistics and see if they're significant.

 ## Campaign Finance Analysis
 As it's known that you need money to succeed in politics, I'll look at the difference in fundraising for these canidates over time (both for congressional and presidential runs) and compare it with their success as a candidate.